Trading Taxes in the US

 Asset Specific Taxes

 With vast differences between instruments, many rightly question whether there are different tax stipulations you need to be aware of if you are trading in a variety of instruments.
-However, on the whole, the IRS is more concerned with why and how you are trading, than what it is you’re trading.
+However, on the whole, the IRS is more concerned with why and how you are trading than what it is you’re trading.

 In many cases, day trading options is taxed similarly to stock trading, but some instruments, especially forex contracts, can fall under different rules (for example, section 988 ordinary income/loss or, in some cases, section 1256), so it’s important to confirm how a specific product is treated.
-Having said that, there remain some asset-specific rules to take note of.

 Futures

-Many exchange-traded futures and certain index options are ‘section 1256 contracts’.
+Many exchange-traded futures and certain index options are “section 1256 contracts.”
 Gains and losses on these contracts are marked to market at year-end and treated as 60% long-term and 40% short-term, regardless of how long you held the position.
-The 60% portion is taxed at the applicable long-term capital gains rate (currently 0%, 15%, or 20%, depending on your taxable income), while the 40% portion is taxed at your ordinary income rate.

 Not all futures or derivatives qualify as section 1256 contracts, so traders should confirm how a particular product is classified for tax purposes.

-So, while many of the core concepts (such as whether you are treated as a ‘trader’ or ‘investor’) apply across instruments, some products, especially certain forex contracts and section 1256 contracts, can be taxed under different Code provisions (such as section 988 or section 1256) that may result in ordinary income or blended 60/40 capital gains treatment rather than the standard rules that apply to share trading.
+So, while many of the core concepts (such as whether you are treated as a “trader” or “investor”) apply across instruments, some products, especially certain forex contracts and section 1256 contracts, can be taxed under different Code provisions (such as section 988 or section 1256) that may result in ordinary income or blended 60/40 capital gains treatment rather than the standard rules that apply to share trading.

 It’s therefore important to confirm how each specific product is treated for tax purposes.